zeroc00I/VirtualAndroidToBugHunt/README.md

 # How to install burp cert on android device using adb

-## 1 - Go to Android Studio website and do download of the project (865 MB):
+## 1 - Go to Android Studio website and download of the project (865 MB):
 https://developer.android.com/studio?hl=pt-br

-## 2 - After download the android studio, you have to download an image to your android simulator doing the following command:
+## 2 - After downloading the android studio, you have to download an image to your android simulator doing the following command:
 ```
 ~/Android/Sdk/tools/bin/sdkmanager system-images;android-23;google_apis;x86
 ```
-## 3 - At this step, you will be able to create your AVD (Android Virtual Device), doing the command bellow:
+## 3 - In this step, you will be able to create your AVD (Android Virtual Device), doing the command bellow:
 ```
 ~/Android/Sdk/tools/bin/avdmanager create avd -n test -k "system-images;android-23;google_apis;x86" -b x86 -c 100M -d 7 -f
 ```